openimagingdata/OpenImagingDataModel.py/Branch_Documentation/Ontology_Tools_Tasks.md

 [ ] - `TODO`
-1. Transform the RadLex data that is in the ontology database in the `RadLex` collection.
+1. Transform ALL RadLex data that is in the ontology database in the `RadLex` collection.
     * Sample RadLex document:

 `